Creating the Perfect Habitat for Assassin Snails

 As we know, assassin snails don’t feed on adult apples snails and neritina snails – since their shell sticks very tight to the surface and Anentome helena can’t get the shellfish out of it.

-Do assassin snails eat each other?
 While they are not typically cannibalistic, there have been reports of instances where assassin snails have been observed preying upon and consuming other assassin snails.
-Cannibalism among assassin snails is more likely to occur in situations where there is limited availability of their primary prey, such as bladder snails or Malaysian trumpet snails.
-When food sources are scarce, assassin snails may resort to cannibalism as a means of survival.
+Cannibalism among snails is more likely to occur in situations where there is limited availability of their primary prey, such as bladder snails or Malaysian trumpet snails.
+When food sources are scarce, snails may resort to cannibalism as a means of survival.

 Breeding